AdamDHines/sptPALM-Analysis/README.md

 `Mobile:Immobile` cutoff is a little trickier to calculate and is based on the pixel dimensions of the camera used for acquisition.
 Please see the following [paper](https://www.sciencedirect.com/science/article/pii/S0896627315000380?via%3Dihub) to determine how to calculate this value.

 ## Issues and troubleshooting
+If you run into a bug or issue, please [report it](https://github.com/AdamDHines/sptPALM-Analysis/issues).
+> **Note**
-If you run into a bug or issue, please [report it](https://github.com/AdamDHines/sptPALM-Analysis/issues). _I cannot guarantee a solution to any coding problems, but will be able to easily resolve any usecase issues._
+>I cannot guarantee a solution to any coding problems, but will be able to easily resolve any usecase issues.